turansky/seskar/README.md

 #### Dependencies

-When a project uses the Kotlin/JS IR compiler, `value classes` are autoboxed.
+When a project uses the Kotlin/JS compiler, `value classes` are autoboxed.
 If a `value class` is used as a dependency of a react hook (e.g., in `useMemo`, `useState` or `useEffect`), a new class will be created on every rendering pass, which causes infinite re-rendering.